 If you are weighing your next BTL between Plymouth and Cardiff, the headline yield ranking on the property portal is not the decision you are actually making.
-The cash differential at completion, the regulatory cost layer that compounds across the hold, and the tenancy regime your operational practices have to clear are different enough on the Welsh side that a like-for-like rental income figure can mean a materially different after-tax position.
+The cash you hand over at completion, the regulatory cost that compounds across the hold, and the tenancy regime your practices have to clear are different enough on the Welsh side that a like-for-like rent figure can land you in a materially different after-tax position.
+Two £200,000 flats, identical on paper, can carry a different tax-and-compliance bill from the day you complete.

 Most "hotspot" pieces present the yield-and-growth picture as the answer.
-For a single-jurisdiction comparison (Plymouth vs Manchester, Cardiff vs Bristol), the tax inputs largely match and the headline figure is closer to the operative answer.
-For a cross-border pair (England with Wales, England with Scotland, or any mixed-jurisdictional portfolio), the underlying tax layer diverges meaningfully.
+If you are comparing two cities inside one jurisdiction (Plymouth vs Manchester, Cardiff vs Bristol), the tax inputs largely match and the headline figure is close to the operative answer.
+Cross the border (England with Wales, England with Scotland, or any mixed-jurisdiction portfolio) and the underlying tax layer diverges meaningfully.
 SDLT is reserved to Westminster; LTT in Wales is devolved to the Senedd and the Welsh Revenue Authority.
 LBTT in Scotland is devolved to the Scottish Parliament and Revenue Scotland.
 Northern Ireland operates SDLT.
 Each devolved regime sets its own bands and surcharges, with different replacement-of-main-residence windows, different relief architectures, and (on the Welsh side) no nil-rate band on Higher Residential Property transactions.

-England (Plymouth).
-Stamp Duty Land Tax under Finance Act 2003 Part 4.
-Standard residential bands apply, plus the additional-dwellings surcharge under FA 2003 Sch 4ZA, increased from 3% to 5% on 31 October 2024 per the Autumn Budget 2024 reforms in FA 2024.
-The 5% surcharge applies to the full consideration where the purchase is of an additional dwelling.
-The 2% non-resident surcharge under FA 2003 Sch 9A applies on top of that where the purchaser is non-UK-resident under the SRT-aligned test in Sch 9A.
+In England (Plymouth), you pay Stamp Duty Land Tax under Finance Act 2003 Part 4.
+Standard residential bands apply, plus the additional-dwellings surcharge under FA 2003 Sch 4ZA, increased from 3% to 5% on 31 October 2024 under the Autumn Budget 2024 reforms in FA 2024.
+The 5% surcharge bites on the full consideration where you are buying an additional dwelling.
+If you are a non-UK-resident purchaser, a further 2% non-resident surcharge under FA 2003 Sch 9A sits on top, triggered by the SRT-aligned test in Sch 9A.

-Wales (Cardiff).
-Land Transaction Tax under the Land Transaction Tax and Anti-avoidance of Devolved Taxes (Wales) Act 2017 (LTTADA 2017).
+In Wales (Cardiff), you pay Land Transaction Tax under the Land Transaction Tax and Anti-avoidance of Devolved Taxes (Wales) Act 2017 (LTTADA 2017).
 Main residential rates sit at Schedule 1; Higher Residential Property (HRP) rates (the Welsh equivalent of the additional-dwellings surcharge) sit at Schedule 5.
-The Welsh HRP regime has no nil-rate band on HRP transactions: every pound of consideration is charged from £1 upward at the HRP rate stack.
-The Welsh Government has used its devolved-tax powers to set rates that diverge from English SDLT both at the standard-rate end and at the HRP end.
+The HRP regime gives you no nil-rate band on HRP transactions: every pound of consideration is charged from £1 upward at the HRP rate stack.
+The Welsh Government has used its devolved-tax powers to set rates that diverge from English SDLT at both the standard-rate end and the HRP end.
 There is no Welsh equivalent to the FA 2003 Sch 9A 2% non-resident surcharge; the Welsh side is a single layered HRP charge.

-Worked example.
+Take a worked example.
 Mr Patel is a UK-resident higher-rate-band landlord who already owns his main residence.
 He is choosing between a £200,000 BTL in Plymouth and a £200,000 BTL in Cardiff.
-Both purchases are second properties for him; both trigger the additional-dwellings layer.
+Both are second properties for him; both trigger the additional-dwellings layer.

 - Plymouth (England SDLT, current rate stack).
 Standard SDLT calculated on residential bands: 0% on the first £125,000 and 2% on £125,001 to £250,000.
 On £200,000 that is £125,000 × 0% plus £75,000 × 2% = £1,500.
 Additional-dwellings surcharge at 5% on the full £200,000 = £10,000.
 Total SDLT: £11,500.